Where to Stay in Cancún

 Best Areas in Cancún for…

-• Best Area in Cancún for First Timers: North, Middle, and South Hotel Zone
+• Best Area in Cancún for First Timers: Hotel Zone (North, Middle, and South)

 • Best Area in Cancún for Sightseeing: Middle Hotel Zone, El Centro

-The Middle Hotel Zone is the best spot for local sightseeing, including the aquarium, the Maya Museum, the San Miguelito and El Rey ruins, and snorkel/scuba tours.
-Everything in the Middle Hotel Zone is easily accessible by a quick bus ride or a short walk.
-For visiting local markets, seeing lucha libre (Mexican wrestling), or for self-guided tours of farther-flung destinations, like the Chichén Itzá ruins, colonial Valladolid, contemporary Playa del Carmen, or bohemian Tulum, staying in El Centro is best for easy access to bus routes connecting downtown Cancún to the region’s most visited destinations.
-However, if visiting Chichén Itzá or Valladolid on a guided tour, most tour operators offer free or cheap pickup from anywhere in Hotel Zone.
+The Middle Hotel Zone is the best spot for local sightseeing, including the aquarium, the Maya Museum, the San Miguelito and El Rey ruins, and snorkel tours.
+Everything in the Middle Hotel Zone is easily accessible by a quick bus ride on the R1 or R2 lines.
+For visiting local markets, seeing lucha libre, or for self-guided tours of farther-flung destinations like the Chichén Itzá ruins, colonial Valladolid, or bohemian Tulum, staying in El Centro is best.
+This puts you near the ADO bus station, which is the hub for high-quality, affordable coach travel throughout the region.
+However, if visiting Chichén Itzá or Valladolid on a guided tour, most operators offer free or cheap pickup from anywhere in the Hotel Zone.

 • Best Area in Cancún for Food and Restaurants: El Centro, Middle Hotel Zone

 The best restaurants in Cancún are mostly found in El Centro.
-Cancún’s busy downtown core is filled with outstanding dining options, from local Yucatecan fare to authentic Mexican favorites to fine French dining – all at a fraction of what you’ll pay in the Hotel Zone.
-And though the Hotel Zone is packed with overpriced, Americanized versions of Mexican foods, there are several high-quality restaurants outside of the resorts, mostly in the Middle and South Hotel Zones.
-Try El Galeón del Caribe, La Tia Juana, and La Bamba.
+Cancún’s busy downtown core is filled with outstanding dining options, from local Yucatecan fare at Mercado 28 to authentic Mexican favorites at Parque de las Palapas to fine dining, all at a fraction of what you’ll pay in the Hotel Zone.
+While the Hotel Zone has many overpriced versions of Mexican food, there are several high-quality restaurants outside of the resorts, mostly in the Middle and South Hotel Zones.
+Try El Galeón del Caribe for seafood or La Tia Juana for a lively atmosphere.

 A group of modern, geometric-shaped pools, some with bars or lined with sunbeds, sits behind a beach with a smattering of palm trees at Riu Palace Peninsula in the North Hotel Zone of Cancun.